TheDogeBird/neuralearn/README.md

 - Dr. Jane Doe for her invaluable insights into neural processes.
 - The open-source community for their continual support and inspiration.
 - [OpenAI](https://openai.com/) for their extensive research in the field of artificial intelligence.
+The above block contains your existing README.md content appended with the codebase